HomePolitics and Current Affairs87 ex-civil servants write to ECI for free and fair polls

 Discontented with the state of affairs related to elections, a group of 87 former civil servants, under the umbrella of the ‘Constitutional Conduct Group', have written to the Election Commission of India (ECI) raising concerns about the lack of a level playing field.

-Emphasising on their non affiliation with any political party, the group has cited the arrest of Delhi chief minister Arvind Kejriwal and other Aam Aadmi Party leaders, Income Tax Department action against the Congress which has frozen its accounts, raids and searches at the homes and offices of other opposition leaders like Mahua Moitra, and so on.
+Emphasising on their non affiliation with any political party, the group has cited the arrest of Delhi chief minister Arvind Kejriwal and other leaders, Income Tax Department action against the Congress which has frozen its accounts, raids and searches at the homes and offices of other opposition leaders like Mahua Moitra, and so on.

-The letter also shows concern over the ECI's reticence in acting against Prime Minister Narendra Modi's alleged Code of Conduct violations.
+The letter also shows concern over the ECI's reticence in acting against Prime Minister Narendra Modi's alleged Model Code of Conduct violations.

-Among the signatories were former foreign secretary Shivshankar Menon, former High Commissioner to the UK Shiv Shankar Mukherjee, former Director General of Police, Punjab, Julio Ribeiro, former Deputy National Security Adviser Vijaya Latha Reddy, former health secretary K. Sujatha Rao, former OSD on Kashmir, PMO, A.S.
+Among the signatories were former foreign secretary Shivshankar Menon, former High Commissioner to the UK Shiv Shankar Mukherjee, former Director General of Police, Punjab, Julio Ribeiro, former Deputy National Security Adviser Vijaya Latha Reddy, former health secretary K. Sujatha Rao, former on Kashmir, PMO, A.S.
 Dulat, former Delhi LG Najeeb Jung and former Chief Information Commissioner Wajahat Habibullah.

 Read the full letter to ECI below

-Dear Shri /Shri Gyanesh Kumar/Dr. S.S.
+Dear Shri Rajiv Kumar/Shri Gyanesh Kumar/Dr. S.S.
 Sandhu

 We are a group of former civil servants who have served the Central and State governments in various capacities.
 We have no affiliation with any political party but are strongly committed to the ideals enshrined in the Constitution of India.

 In the Election Commission of India (ECI) meeting with officers nominated as Election Observers on 11 March 2024, the Chief Election Commissioner (CEC) had stressed the importance of ensuring a level playing field for all political parties and candidates and keeping the polls free from intimidation and inducements.
 Just ten days after his exhortation, Arvind Kejriwal, the Chief Minister of Delhi was arrested, in what is known as the Delhi liquor policy case, under the draconian provisions of the Prevention of Money Laundering Act, where securing bail is extremely difficult.
-We are not questioning the right of law enforcement agencies to take steps to check corruption in high places and bring to book the guilty.
+We are not questioning the right of law enforcement agencies to take steps to check in high places and bring to book the guilty.
 What we are concerned about is the timing of this arrest.
 The liquor policy case has been investigated for over thirteen months and two prominent Aam Aadmi Party leaders have been in custody for months, with one of them, Sanjay Singh, being released on bail recently, while the former Depuy Chief Minister, Manish Sisodia, continues in jail.
 Even if it is the case of the investigating agency that Mr. Kejriwal was evading summons to appear before them, nothing stopped them from questioning him, if necessary, at his residence.
-The arrest of a senior opposition political functionary at a juncture when the Lok Sabha elections had been announced and the Model Code of Conduct was in place reeks, to our mind, of deliberate, motivated executive action.
+The arrest of a senior opposition political functionary at a juncture when the had been announced and the Model Code of Conduct was in place reeks, to our mind, of deliberate, motivated executive action.
 The law must take its course, as many legal worthies today never tire of saying, but the heavens would not have fallen if coercive action had been initiated after the end of the election process on 4 June 2024.
 One could understand that in the case of a criminal investigation relating to the right to life of a citizen, immediate arrest may be warranted.
 Surely, this would not apply in the case of a prominent political figure who is hardly likely to be a flight risk and, in whose case, with the investigations having gone on for so many months, the possibilities of tampering with evidence and influencing witnesses are quite remote.

 The AAP CM arrest is not an isolated instance.
 A disturbing pattern of harassment and witch hunting of opposition parties and opposition politicians on the cusp of the general elections calls into question the motivation of the agencies.
 It is puzzling why the Income Tax department should reopen old assessments of the Indian National Congress, as well as those of other opposition parties, that too on the eve of a general election.
-Carrying out searches of the premises related to Mahua Moitra, the Trinamool Congress politician who is a candidate in the Lok Sabha elections, at this juncture, and issuing notices to other opposition candidates, again defies explanation.
+Carrying out searches of the premises related to Mahua Moitra, the Trinamool Congress politician who is a in the Lok Sabha elections, at this juncture, and issuing notices to other opposition candidates, again defies explanation.
 Given the tardy record of the central law enforcement agencies in completing investigations and filing charge sheets, the undue zeal in selectively pursuing these cases gives rise to the suspicion that the motivation goes beyond a mere desire to enforce justice.
 More importantly, the arrest of political functionaries and the harassment of political parties after the election process has started not only deprives individuals of the exercise of their fundamental right under Article 19 of the Constitution of India to canvass for their candidates but also distracts political parties from focusing on the primary task of conducting their election campaign.

 The pattern of events over the past month calls for firm action from the ECI to quell rising public suspicion that the ECI is sitting silent while a politics of vendetta is being practiced to deny opposition parties the freedom to actively participate in the election process.
-To ensure that this does not continue, we are of the view that, just as the entire machinery in the functions under the control and supervision of the ECI, activities of the machinery at the Central government level, especially the law enforcement agencies, should be controlled by the ECI through exercise of its powers under Article 324 of the Constitution of India.
+To ensure that this does not continue, we are of the view that, just as the entire government machinery in the states functions under the control and supervision of the ECI, activities of the machinery at the Central government level, especially the law enforcement agencies, should be controlled by the ECI through exercise of its powers under Article 324 of the Constitution of India.
 Else, if state government law enforcement agencies adopt an approach similar to that of the central agencies, the resulting anarchy would make a mess of the entire electoral process.

 We are deeply disturbed by the failure of the ECI to take immediate action in this matter.
 Media reports show that a delegation of members of prominent opposition parties met the CEC and the Election Commissioners as long back as 21 March 2024.
 However, leave alone dealing with such arbitrary executive actions with a heavy hand, the ECI has not even issued a note of caution in this regard.